Elodby/csharp/README.md

 The programme is a copy of csharp project od the original Kata project: https://github.com/emilybache/GildedRose-Refactoring-Kata.
 The main changes are in the GiledRose class and GiledRoseTest, and respect the Code Hub standards.
+The results of the initial project can be found in the file ThirtyDays.txt.

-The requirements and specifications for the refacto were the following:
+The requirements and specifications for the refactoring were the following:

 ======================================
 Gilded Rose Requirements Specification